granny/Pl3xMap/README.md

 ## Building from source

-To build this project just issue the following command:
+To build this project ensure npm is installed then just run the following command:

 ```
 ./gradlew build